marsavela/terraform-provider-aws/website/docs/r/ecs_task_definition.html.markdown

 * `file_system_id` - (Required) The ID of the EFS File System.
 * `root_directory` - (Optional) The path to mount on the host
-* `transit_encryption` - (Optional) Boolean whether to use transit encryption.
+* `transit_encryption` - (Optional) Whether to use transit encryption.
+The default value is `DISABLED`
 * `transit_encryption_port` - (Optional) The port to use for transit encryption.
 If you do not specify a transit encryption port, it will use the port selection strategy that the Amazon EFS mount helper uses.
 * `authorization_config` - (Optional) The authorization configuration details for the Amazon EFS file system.
   * `access_point_id` - The access point ID to use.
 If an access point is specified, the root directory value will be relative to the directory set for the access point.
 If specified, transit encryption must be enabled in the EFSVolumeConfiguration.
-  * `iam_enabled` - Boolean for whether or not to use the Amazon ECS task IAM role defined in a task definition when mounting the Amazon EFS file system.
+  * `iam` - Whether or not to use the Amazon ECS task IAM role defined in a task definition when mounting the Amazon EFS file system.
 If enabled, transit encryption must be enabled in the EFSVolumeConfiguration.
+The default value is `DISABLED`

 ##### Example Usage